 Can I apply for an EU Blue Card in order to seek employment in Germany?

 To apply for the EU Blue Card you must already have a job offering contract and a declaration from the employer demanding and reasoning your recruitment.
-You cannot seek employment through the EU Blue Card, you must request the Employment visa for that matter in the corresponding Embassy in your home country.
+You cannot seek employment through the EU Blue Card, you must request an Employment visa for that matter in the corresponding Embassy in your home country.

 Can I interrupt my stay in Germany during EU Blue Card validity period?